ws-garcia/VBA-CSV-interface/api/methods/dumptoarray.md

 ## Remarks

-The *OutPutArray* parameter must be declared as dynamic string array.
+The *OutPutArray* parameter must be declared as dynamic `String` array.
 If user forget to do this, an error will occur.

 ---